Teaching assistant: Tutorials

-In British, Australian, New Zealand, South African, Italian, Irish and some Canadian universities, a tutor is often, but not always, a postgraduate student or a lecturer assigned to conduct a seminar for undergraduate students, often known as a tutorial.
+In British, Australian, New Zealand, South African, Indian, Italian, Irish and some Canadian universities, a TA is often, but not always, a postgraduate student or a lecturer assigned to conduct a seminar for undergraduate students, often known as a tutorial.
 At the University of Cambridge, tutors are known as supervisors, and tutorials are supervisions.
 The equivalent of this kind of tutor in the United States and the rest of Canada is known as a graduate teaching assistant or a graduate student instructor (GSI).

 Undergraduate

 UTAs or JTAs (Junior Teacher Assistants) usually serve as true assistants to a class; they typically have taken the course with which they are assisting, often with the same professor, and have performed well in it.
 This case is less common for GTAs, since many would have been undergraduates at other institutions.
 Unlike professors and GTAs, UTAs generally do not have a fixed salary but instead are paid by the hour, earn credit hours, or volunteer their time.